-In 2018 California passed a law that requires California Community Colleges and the California State University to provide a private lactation room for breastfeeding students.
+In 2018 California passed a law that requires California Community Colleges and the California State University system to provide a private lactation room for breastfeeding students.
 Read the law: AB 2785

 CA Breastfeeding Laws: At Work

-California law goes beyond the federal Fair Labor Standard Act (FLSA) by requiring that employers provide all breastfeeding employees (not just hourly) with break time and a private space to pump at work.
+California law goes beyond the federal Fair Labor Standards Act (FLSA) by requiring employers to provide all breastfeeding employees (not just hourly) with break time and a private space to pump at work.
 In 2018, the law was amended to include language stipulating that the space cannot be a bathroom.
 Read the laws: CHAPTER 3.8.
-Lactation Accommodation [1030 - 1033] and Bill 1976 .
+Lactation Accommodation [1030 - 1033] and Bill 1976

 CA Breastfeeding Laws: Breastfeeding-Positive Municipalities

 San Francisco Breastfeeding Laws

 San Francisco was the first U.S. city to implement a city-wide lactation policy.
 The Lactation in the Workplace Ordinance (effective January 1, 2018) requires all employers in San Francisco to provide break time and a lactation space (other than a bathroom) to all breastfeeding employees, including part-time employees.
 The San Francisco ordinance is more comprehensive than the federal Fair Labor Standards Act (FLSA) in setting quality standards and stipulating that lactation spaces must be clean, include a chair and a surface for a breast pump, be near a sink, and have easy access to a refrigerator.
 In addition, all San Francisco businesses must have a written lactation accommodation policy that clearly states employees have a right to request lactation accommodations.
 Read the law: ARTICLE 33I: LACTATION IN THE WORKPLACE

 CA Breastfeeding FYI:

-Breastfeeding mothers are exempt from jury duty if requested, or can provide documentation proving they are currently breastfeeding.
+Breastfeeding mothers are exempt from jury duty if requested, or if they can provide documentation proving they are currently breastfeeding.
 California also has the Hospital Infant Feeding Act, which requires all general acute care hospitals and special hospitals that have perinatal units to have an infant-feeding policy that provides breastfeeding information.

 Mamava Breastfeeding Laws key